-This project is adapted - in training methods and messaging - for local and regional differences, including proximity to hydrogen use and production.
+This project is adapted - in training methods and messaging - for local and regional differences - including proximity to hydrogen use and production.
 NEED's programming is locally based, with local needs - both economic and educational - considered as programs are created.
 Regional differences in attitudes are addressed and discussed in training programs.
+In addition, regional access to hydrogen infrastructure is part of the program.
+Should hydrogen fueling stations, vehicles or fuel cells be nearby, the infrastructure is included in the programming.